 - Other suggestions can be found on the Amazon Wishlist.

-WHERE TO DONATE: we have two permanent drop-off locations that can accept your items 24/7
+WHERE TO DONATE: we have one permanent drop-off location that can accept your items 24/7

 - Northside – Mr. Sign retail business along Western Avenue near the West End Bridge.
 You can leave food on the porch/garage area if they are closed.
 The address is 1316 Western Ave 15233.
 The owner is Joe Aiken so please be sure to thank him for his compassion for cats.